Master Digital Marketing, WordPress, SEO

 3. Change Font Spacing and Height

-No matter what font you choose, if the spacing between the letters, lines, and paragraphs is not properly.
+No matter what font you choose, if the spacing between the letters, lines, and paragraphs is not proper.
 No use of it at all.

 Check out the below example to understand the difference.